-You can also create unlimited price lists in Sage One.
+You can also create unlimited price lists in Accounting.

-When you create items in Sage One, you can link them to all the price lists that you have set up.
+When you create items, you can link them to all the price lists that you have set up.
 You can give each price list a unique name.
 For example, you could have a trade price, a retail price and a distributor price.
-Sage One also lets you assign a default price list per customer.
+Accounting also lets you assign a default price list per customer.

 You are also able to copy your selling prices from one price list to another by using the Adjust Item Selling Prices wizard on the Items menu.